osg-htc/user-documentation/documentation/htc_workloads/specific_resources/gpu-jobs.md

   * [Sample TensorFlow GPU Container Image Definition](https://github.com/opensciencegrid/osgvo-tensorflow-gpu/blob/master/Dockerfile)
   * [TensorFlow Example Job](../../../software_examples/machine_learning/tutorial-tensorflow-containers/)

-### Data Needs for GPU Jobs

-As with any kind of job submission, check your data sizes (per job) before submitting jobs and choose the appropriate file transfer method for your data.

 See our [Data Staging and Transfer guide](../../../htc_workloads/managing_data/osgconnect-storage/) for details and contact the Research Computing Facilitation team with questions.